Huvafen Fushi Travel Guide

 What sets Huvafen Fushi apart as a resort is the special touches: the ocean bungalows have glass floors while the spa features the world's first underwater massage treatment rooms.
 The island seems to always take luxury and novelty one step further.

 There is a boutique at the resort selling some local arts and crafts for souvenirs and things like swimwear and sarongs for those who don't come prepared, but shopping is very limited.
 As with most Maldivian resorts, guests are encouraged to visit the capital if they want to go on shopping sprees.

 Huvafen Fushi prides itself on its extensive wine cellar, making it a good choice for those who love their tipple.
 There are three restaurants on the island and the menus are heavily influenced by Vietnamese, Italian, Japanese and modern Asian cuisine, as well as local flavours.
 One of their restaurants, the aptly named Raw, serves only raw cuisine, another specialises in seafood, and the third in top quality international meals.
 All dietary needs are catered for.

 This is not a party resort and the nightlife is limited to organised cultural events and live music concerts.

 Huvafen Fushi is situated in an area that is pleasantly devoid of heavy boat traffic, which is one of the reasons it is well-known for its dive sites.
 The resort offers a number of world-class sites and caters for beginners and experienced divers.
-The snorkelling is also wonderful (they have special nighttime snorkelling opportunities).
-They also offer some fishing and sailing and a number of cruises.
-There is a spa, a gym and a yoga pavilion.
+The snorkelling is also wonderful (they have special night snorkelling opportunities).
+They also offer fishing and sailing and a number of cruises.
+There is also a spa, a gym, and a yoga pavilion.